Basic Safety when working with Diamond Blades

 Careless or improper use of a diamond blade could cause personal injury!

-• Do not use any tools if damage is suspected.
+- Do not use any blades or machines if damage is suspected.

 This NSW Government video explains in 3 minutes the dangers of working with silica dust.